 3. How is this information provisioned in NRF?

-5.11.1.4 Problem 2
+5.11.1.4 TLS certificate or NF profile - precedence in NFc validation (Problem 2)

 It is also possible that the NFc TLS certificate is available together with the NF profile registered in the NRF.
 In this case it is unclear what precedence the NRF shall use when performing the NFc validation.
 The information in the profile is provided by the NFc itself, but the information in the certificate is provided outside of the NFc, i.e., the CA.

+5.11.1.5 Questions from Problem 2

 The study needs to elaborate on the following questions:

 1) What information shall have precedence when NFc certificate is available as well as the NF profile?